Somali architecture: 1990s to present

 In the modern period, several Somali cities such as Mogadishu, Hargeisa and Garowe received large projects, which saw construction in new styles that harmoniously blended in with the existing old architecture.

-Due to Italian influence, parts of Mogadishu are built in the classical style: from the Villa Somalia (official residency of the presidents of Somalia) to the Governor's Palace of Mogadishu] & the "Fiat Boero" building there are many examples of this architecture, that was developed when Mogadishu was under Italian rule.
+Due to Italian influence, parts of Mogadishu are built in the classical style: from the Villa Somalia (official residency of the presidents of Somalia) to the Governor's Palace of Mogadishu and the "Fiat Boero" building there are many examples of this architecture, that was developed when Mogadishu was under Italian rule.

 Other areas of Somalia show the Italian influence, like in the famous lighthouse in Guardafui cape.

 The Somali government continued upon that legacy, while also opening the door to German, American and Chinese designers.

 As a departure from the prevailing Somali architectural style, the National Theatre in Mogadishu was completely built from a Chinese perspective.
 The town-hall was constructed in the Moroccan style.
 Much of the new architecture also continued upon ancient tradition, the Al-Uruba Hotel, the pre-eminent hotel in Somalia and an iconic feature of Mogadishu's waterfront was entirely designed and constructed by Somalis in the Arabesque style.

 In recent times, due to the civil war and the subsequent decentralization, many cities across the country have rapidly developed into urban hubs and have adopted their own architectural styles independently.

 In the cities of Mogadishu, Hargeisa, Berbera and Bosaso, construction firms have built hotels, government facilities, airports and residential neighborhoods in a modernist style, often utilizing chrome, steel and glass materials.